Installing the ingestor

 MetadataExtJobs:

-NoWorkers: 4
+ConcurrencyLimit: 4

 QueueSize: 200

-Where the NoWorkers is the max. number of extractions to be executed in parallel, and QueueSize is the max queue size which has FIFO order.
+Where the ConcurrencyLimit is the max. number of extractions to be executed in parallel, and QueueSize is the max queue size which has FIFO order.
 If there are more pending requests than QueueSize then those requests will be processed randomly.

 Adding the Ingestor to Keycloak